John Miszuk

-John Stanley Miszuk (born September 29, 1940 as Jan Miszuk) is a Polish-born Canadian former professional ice hockey defenceman who played in the National Hockey League (NHL) for the Detroit Red Wings, Chicago Black Hawks, Philadelphia Flyers and Minnesota North Stars between 1963 and 1970.
+John Stanley Miszuk (born Jan Miszuk; September 29, 1940 – July 28, 2025) was a Canadian professional ice hockey defenceman who played in the National Hockey League (NHL) for the Detroit Red Wings, Chicago Black Hawks, Philadelphia Flyers and Minnesota North Stars between 1963 and 1970.
 He also played in the World Hockey Association (WHA) for the Michigan Stags/Baltimore Blades and Calgary Cowboys between 1974 and 1977.

 Playing career

 Miszuk was born in the Polish village of Nalibaki, which had been annexed into the Byelorussian SSR of Soviet Union during the Second World War.
 The family moved to Canada and he grew up in Hamilton, Ontario where he began playing hockey in the Ontario Hockey League (OHL).
 After a season with the Hamilton Red Wings, Miszuk turned professional and joined the Detroit Red Wings organization.

 After playing in the Western Hockey League (WHL) and the American Hockey League (AHL) Miszuk moved up to the National Hockey League (NHL) with Detroit in 1963–64.
-At the end of that season he moved to the Chicago Black Hawks, but in the following three years he played only eight NHL games, spending most of his time in the minor leagues.
+At the end of that season, he moved to the Chicago Black Hawks, but in the following three years, he played only eight NHL games, spending most of his time in the minor leagues.

-In the summer of 1967, Miszuk was chosen during NHL Expansion Draft by the Philadelphia Flyers, one of the six new franchises in the NHL.
-With the Flyers he found a place in NHL and he played two full seasons and then moved on to the Minnesota North Stars.
+In the summer of 1967, Miszuk was chosen during NHL expansion draft by the Philadelphia Flyers, one of the six new franchises in the NHL.
+With the Flyers he found a place in NHL and he played two full seasons and then was traded to the Minnesota North Stars for Wayne Hillman.

 He eventually moved to the World Hockey Association (WHA) with the Michigan Stags.
-At the end of his career Miszuk returned again to the minor leagues, spending two seasons in the Pacific Hockey League (PHL) before retiring from the competitive event.
+At the end of his career, Miszuk returned to the minor leagues, spending two seasons in the Pacific Hockey League (PHL) before retiring from competitive hockey.

+Personal life and death

+Miszuk was married to Cora for 63 years and had two daughters and two sons.
+He died on July 28, 2025, at the age of 84.